How to prepare now for the workplace of the future

 At co-working space JAGA, the need was a large multipurpose space that could be used for yoga or other group.

-The way we work is evolving and massive outside forces like the global pandemic have amplified many working trends over the last two years.
+The way we work is evolving and outside forces have amplified many of our ways of working over the last three years.
 It’s never been more important to know your workplace planning options, have access to the data and analytics to back up your hypotheses and create a workplace which fosters productivity and aligns with your business’ strategy.

-You can measure the effectiveness of your workplace's design and its impact on your people through our wrkx Thrive IndexTM metric.
+You can measure the effectiveness of your workplace's design and its impact on your people through our wrkx Thrive Indexmetric.
 Visit this link for more information and book a consultation.

 With remote working now the norm for many workers in Australia, employers are facing the challenge of how to encourage...